excaliburjs/Excalibur/src/engine/Docs/Physics.md

 ## Collision Types

-Actors have the default collision type of [[CollisionType.PreventCollision]], this is so actors don't accidentally opt into something computationally expensive. **In order for actors to participate in collisions** and the global physics system, actors **must** have an collision type of [[CollisionType.Active]] or [[CollisionType.Fixed]].
+Actors have the default collision type of [[CollisionType.PreventCollision]], this is so actors don't accidentally opt into something computationally expensive. **In order for actors to participate in collisions** and the global physics system, actors **must** have a collision type of [[CollisionType.Active]] or [[CollisionType.Fixed]].

 ### Prevent
 Actors with the [[CollisionType.PreventCollision]] setting do not participate in any